 Conclusion

-If you’re unsure about performing any repairs on your space heater, it’s best to contact a licensed professional to diagnose and repair your heating system.
+If you are uncertain about performing any repairs on your space heater, it is best to seek the assistance of a licensed professional who can diagnose and repair your heating system accurately.

-Remember to always prioritize safety and caution to prevent accidents and ensure the longevity
+Always remember to prioritize safety and exercise caution to prevent accidents and ensure the long-term functionality of your space heater.